 Clean and Prepare Your Items

 Ensure that all items are clean and dry before packing.
 This prevents mould and odours from developing.
 Disassemble large furniture pieces to save space and avoid damage.
 Wrap furniture legs with bubble wrap or use furniture covers.
+Once everything is inside, organising a storage unit efficiently covers zoning, labelling, and keeping frequently needed items within easy reach.
+If you are loading a larger unit for an international or long-distance move, see our advice on packing a shipping container with household goods.
+For anything delicate going into the container, our advice on packing breakables safely for a move covers the materials and methods to protect each item.

 Layer Your Packing

 Place heavier items at the bottom of the container and lighter items on top.
 This not only maximises space but also ensures stability.
 Avoid stacking fragile items under heavier boxes.
 For furniture and appliances, consider using moving blankets for protection and to prevent scratches.
+Oversized fragile pieces such as light fittings require special care, and our guide to packing a chandelier for transit explains exactly how to prepare them.

 Utilise All Available Space

 Fill hollow items, such as wardrobes and refrigerators, with smaller boxes or soft items like bedding or clothes.
 This not only saves space but also helps in stabilising these larger items during transport.
 Use soft items like towels and blankets to fill gaps between boxes, which adds extra cushioning and prevents shifting.
+If you are still deciding on container size, our guide on how much storage space you need helps you calculate the right capacity before you book.
+Breakables need extra care inside a container, so read our dedicated guide on packing fragile items for a move before you start loading.
+If you are comparing options, our breakdown of average removals and storage costs gives you a clear picture of what to expect before booking.

 Label Everything